- As the population increases and the effects of climate change intensify, 3.5 billion people are expected to experience water scarcity by 2025.

 IaaC scholar Yasmina El Helou is a Lebanese architecture student who grew up in the arid Middle East, where blue gold (water) is almost as precious as black gold (oil).
 “For me, water is very personal,” El Helou says.
 “Water scarcity is an issue I’ve lived with my whole life.
 It’s important to me that people understand it’s a real problem.
 Even if you don’t see it every day where you live, it’s happening.
 We cannot live without water.”

-El Helou’s project was developed with dry urban landscapes in mind, focused on harvesting water in specific areas where it only exists as fog or mist.
+El Helou developed her project with dry urban landscapes in mind, focused on harvesting water in specific areas where it only exists as fog or mist.
 “I was inspired by the cactus and other plants that survive in dry environments,” El Helou says.
-Her vision is creating porous concrete tiles that can capture condensation from fog and funnel it into storage tanks for use in bathrooms and gardens.
+Her vision is to create porous concrete tiles that can capture condensation from fog and funnel it into storage tanks for use in bathrooms and gardens.
 With help from the wind, water is driven from the tile to wires that will lead it to the building’s tanks.

 Although she’s still experimenting with tile shapes and concrete blends, the project already has demonstrated what’s possible when architects think as much about function as they do about form.
 “Architecture now is about more than building a house or a mall,” El Helou says.
 “It’s about designing something for people that can help them in the long term.
 I’m not a scientist, but I have so many tools at my disposal that I can design something that helps scientists do scientific things.
 I believe that is our responsibility.”